 - Allowing irrigation water to be sprayed onto a paved surface such as sidewalks, driveways, roadways, curbs, or gutters

 - Washing of vehicles with a hose not equipped with spring-loaded nozzle or shut off valve at the discharge end of the hose.

 Sprinkling regulations are meant to reduce water use in ways that do not cause serious economic hardship.
 Those users requiring water as part of a commercial operation are expected to conserve as much water as possible without resulting in a loss of business.

 My neighbour is not using water in accordance with the Waterworks Bylaw.
 How do I report this offence?

-Reports can be made to the Municipality by phone at (250) 746-3100, by e-mail to firstname.lastname@example.org or in person to the Engineering Department in the lower level of the Municipal Hall.
-Please record the address and street that the violation has occured at, as well as the time and type of violation.
+Reports can be made to the Municipality by phone at (250) 746-3100, by e-mail to firstname.lastname@example.org or in-person to the Engineering Department in the lower level of the Municipal Hall.
+Please record the address and street that the violation has occurred at, as well as the time and type of violation.

 How does the Municipality of North Cowichan enforce the Waterworks Bylaw?

 Reports of a violation are followed up by making contact with the homeowner and providing them with the details of the violation along with water conservation educational materials.
 If non-compliance continues, the issue will be passed on to the Bylaw Compliance Officer.
 Violations of Stage 1, Stage 2 and Stage 3 Water Conservation Measures have ticketing provisions of $100, $200 and $300; respectively.